axucar/myblog/_posts/2022-12-22-telegram-event-monitor.markdown

 ## Track Ethereum Activity

-The idea is to track ETH and ERC20 transfers from well-known informed market participants.
-To source wallet addresses, we often find data sleuths on Twitter doxx certain fund wallets, Nansen has a smart money labeling services, and Etherscan also provides tags for large exchange wallets.
-For instace, I found addresses related to Vitalik, Jump Trading, Ethereum Foundation, Three Arrows Capital, Wintermute, etc. (see my [config.py](https://github.com/axucar/telegram-eth-alerts/blob/main/config.py) for more).
+The main purpose of this project is to track ETH and ERC20 transfers from well-known informed market participants.
+To source wallet addresses, we can look to Twitter accounts that have doxxed certain fund wallets, Nansen which has a smart money labeling services, and Etherscan also provides tags for large exchange wallets.
+For instance, I found addresses related to Vitalik, Jump Trading, Ethereum Foundation, Three Arrows Capital, Wintermute, and others (see my [config.py](https://github.com/axucar/telegram-eth-alerts/blob/main/config.py) for more).

 Subscribing to JSON-RPC notifications for real-time events on Geth is called via `eth_subscribe` method which takes the subscription type as parameter.
 We will use `newHeads` for ETH transfers, and `logs` for ERC20 transfers (see [Geth's subscription docs](https://geth.ethereum.org/docs/rpc/pubsub)]).